HM Prison Doncaster

-HM Prison Doncaster, is a Category B men's private prison, located in the Marshgate area of Doncaster in South Yorkshire, England.
+HM Prison & YOI Doncaster, is a Category B men's private prison, located in the Marshgate area of Doncaster in South Yorkshire, England.
 The prison is operated by Serco.

 History

 Doncaster Prison was built on the site of Doncaster Power Station, and opened in 1994.
 Management of the prison was originally contracted out by the Home Office to Premier Prison Services Ltd, a joint venture between Serco and US company Wackenhut Corrections.
 In 2005, Serco bought out Wackenhut and now runs the prison alone.

 In 1999, the then Home Secretary, Jack Straw, was criticised for awarding Doncaster Prison a Charter Mark, when it emerged that Doncaster had the worst suicide record of any prison in England and Wales.
 Jack Straw defended his decision as an "unfortunate coincidence of timing".

 In 2004, Her Majesty's Chief Inspector of Prisons accused Serco of "institutional meanness" at Doncaster Prison, and described conditions there as "squalid".
 Four years later, an unannounced inspection of the prison found inmates sleeping in toilets because of overcrowding.